All comparisons are with the figures for 10 December 2020, the previous reporting date.

 Performance – Greece performed poorly.

-- All 5 indicators were well below the EEA average.
+- Results for all five indicators were below the EEA average.

-- Efforts are required to improve performance for all 5 indicators.
+- Further efforts are needed to improve performance for all indicators.

 - Caseload – medium